Barragek0/RuneshapePriceChecker/README.md

 Untested resolutions will show a warning popup on startup.

 ## Disclaimer
-While the vast majority of code in this project was written by a person (I'd estimate 95%), AI has been used to update documentation, fix bugs that I could not find a solution for myself and help target the best areas that are in need of refactoring for readability and maintainability.
+While the vast majority of code in this project was written by a person (I'd estimate 95%, if not including the test suite), AI has been used to update documentation, fix bugs that I could not find a solution for myself, help target the best areas that are in need of refactoring for readability and maintainability and create the test suite.
+The reason AI was used to create the entire test suite is because it would have taken me weeks to create a test suite of this size myself, with AI, it only took a couple of days.